agno-agi/ai-eng-os/README.md

 - An **AgentOS server** for serving agents, multi-agent teams and agentic workflows.
 - A **PostgreSQL database** for storing agent sessions, knowledge, and memories.
-- A set of **pre-built agents, teams and workflows** to use as a starting point.
+- A set of **pre-built Agents, Teams and Workflows** to use as a starting point.

 For more information, checkout [Agno](https://agno.link/gh) and give it a ⭐️